Digital media: Copyright challenges

 Digital media copyright protection technologies fall under intellectual property protection technology.
 This is because a series of computer technologies protect the digital content being created and transmitted.
 The Digital Millennium Copyright Act (DMCA) provides safety to intermediaries that host user content, such as YouTube, from being held liable for copyright infringement so long as they meet all required conditions.
 The most notable of which is the "notice and take down" policy.
-The policy requires online intermediaries to remove and/or disable access to the content in question when there are court orders and/or allegations of illegal use of the content on their site.
+The policy requires online intermediaries to remove or disable access to the content in question when there are court orders or allegations of illegal use of the content on their site.
 As a result, YouTube has and continues to develop more policies and standards that go far past what the DMCA requires.
-YouTube has also created an algorithm which continuously scans their cite to make sure all content follows all policies.
+YouTube has also created an algorithm which continuously scans its site to make sure all content follows all policies.

 One digital media platform known to have copyright concerns is the short video-sharing app TikTok.
 TikTok is a social media app that allows users to share short videos up to one minute in length, using a variety of visual effects and audio.
 According to Loyola University's Chicago School of Law, around 50% of the music used on TikTok is unlicensed.
 TikTok has several music licensing agreements with various artists and labels, creating a library of fair and legal use of music.
 However, this does not cover all content for its users.
 A user could still commit a copyright violation on TikTok.
 One example is, accidentally having music playing on a stereo in the background or recording a laptop screen playing a song.